 - any pre-requisites, especially those related to the use of technology.
 Providing students with detailed information will enable them to make an informed decision about whether or not a fully online course is the best option for their particular situation.
 It will also assist students to develop a thorough study plan.

-Because today’s digital natives commonly use online environments for entertainment and social networking purposes, there is a common misconception that they will automatically know how to effectively learn in such environments.
+The use of online environments for entertainment and social networking purposes has become common place, but there is a common misconception that users of these spaces will automatically know how to effectively learn in such environments.
 Today’s students need to be digitally literate.
-Digital literacy requires more then just technical knowledge and skills. “[D]igital literacy includes a large variety of complex cognitive, motor, sociological, and emotional skills, which users need in order to function effectively in digital environments” (Yoram, 2004: 93).
+Digital literacy requires more then just technical knowledge and skills. “[D]igital literacy includes a large variety of complex cognitive, motor, sociological, and emotional skills, which users need in order to function effectively in digital environments” (Eshet-Alkali & Amichai-Hamburger, 2004: 421).
 Digital literacy skills include:

 More information about the Online Learner:

-Website: Learner Experience: JISC – JISC is leading the way in investigating students’ changing expectations and developing tools and resources to transform the learning experience to meet students’ needs.
+JISC has been investigating students’ changing expectations, and developing tools and resources to transform the learning experience to meet students’ needs.

 Video: Painting, Power and Pedagogy: Reframing the Classroom from Michelle Pacansky-Brock